dexidp/website/content/docs/oauth2.md

 oauth2:
   passwordConnector: local
 ```
-* `passwordConnector`: specifies the connector that is used for password grants
+* `passwordConnector` -  specifies the connector's id that is used for password grants